Finite- and Large- Sample Inference for Model and Coefficients in High-dimensional Linear Regression with Repro Samples: Construction of a level- Model Confidence Set

-To obtain the confidence set, we use a Monte-Carlo algorithm to compute the conditional probability in \eqref{eq:ptilde}.
-We summarize the procedure of constructing the above model confidence set in Algorithm~\ref{alg:tau}, with the size of the Monte-Carlo simulations $J.$ Theorem \ref{the:confidence_set} below states that ${\bar\Gamma}^\tau_\alpha(\*y_{obs})$ is a level-$\alpha$ confidence set for $\tau_0$ with a guaranteed finite-sample coverage rate, if we can repeatedly generate Monte Carlo samples.
-Theorem \ref{the:confidence_set_asymptotic} states that even when the number of Monte Carlo copies $d$ is limited, ${\bar\Gamma}^\tau_\alpha(\*y_{obs})$ is still a level-$\alpha$ confidence set for $\tau_0$ if we have a large sample size $n.$
+To obtain the above confidence set, we use a Monte-Carlo method to compute the conditional probability in \eqref{eq:ptilde}.
+We summarize the procedure of constructing the above model confidence set in Algorithm~\ref{alg:tau}, with the size of the Monte-Carlo simulations $J.$